mellifluence99/gettingandcleaningdata/README.md

 # README.md

-The repository at <https://github.com/mellifluence99/gettingandcleaningdata> is the final course submission for the Coursera Data Science Getting and Cleaning Data course.
+The repository at <https://github.com/mellifluence99/gettingandcleaningdata> is my final course submission for the Coursera Data Science Getting and Cleaning Data course.

 This repository contains the following files: